nyu-software-engineering/course-materials/slides/containers.md

 # ... continued from previous slide

 db:
-  image: mongo:latest # use the latest version of the official MongoDB image on Docker Hub
+  image: mongo:4.0-xenial # use a recent version of the official MongoDB image on Docker Hub
   ports:
     - 27017:27017 # map port 27017 of host machine to port 27017 of container
   volumes:
-    - ./db:/data/db
+    - ./db:/data/db # a directory on the host machine where the data in the container's database will be stored
 ```

 That's it.... all three services are now configured in the `docker-compose.yaml` and ready to run.